krunch3r76/lc_autolfs/README.md

 ```

 ## copy and paste instructions from lfs manual page into text files
-lfs instructions may be categorized in order as patch commands, configuration/build commands, installation commands, and post-configuration commands.
+lfs instructions may be categorized in order as patch commands, configuration/build commands, test commands, installation commands, and post-configuration commands.
-here in /sources/cmds/sysklod-1.5.1/.cmds we create text files for these categories to be run as shell commands in the priority implied.
+here in /sources/cmds/sysklod-1.5.1/.cmds we create text files for these categories to be run as shell commands in prioritized in this order.

 ### create text files that contain the instructions for patching: patchcmd{1,2,3,...}
 in the sysklogd-1.5.1 manual page there are none, otherwise we would create patchcmd1,2,3 files. they may be omitted here.